barryclark/jekyll-now/_posts/2019-06-24-presenting-the-cncf-end-user-awards-kubecon-cloudnativecon-shanghai.md

 Although I'm obviously not a native speaker (my parents are from Hong Kong), people told me afterwards it was clear and understandable, and that they appreciated the effort.
 I was very happy!

+You can read the press release from PR Newswire here: [Cloud Native Computing Foundation Announces DiDi as Winner of Top End User Award](https://www.prnewswire.com/news-releases/cloud-native-computing-foundation-announces-didi-as-winner-of-top-end-user-award-300873191.html).